aion-kelvin/AionRpc/spec/api-spec-draft-1.md

           "jsonrpc": "2.0"
         }

-### eth_signTransaction [TODO]
+### eth_signTransaction

 Signs a transaction object (but does not send it).

-//TODO this requires unlockAccount, which isn't actually part of the core spec...
+This method requires that the account of the transaction sender be unlocked.

 #### Parameters